kof/jqtpl/readme.md

     // precompile an cache it
     jqtpl.compile(tpl, 'myTemplate');

-    // render
+    // render user a name
     jqtpl.render('myTemplate', {a:1});

-    // you can also delete the template from cache delete jqtpl.cache['myTemplate'];
+    // delete the template from cache
+    delete jqtpl.cache['myTemplate'];

     // output